-We are very pleased to be able to open for worship on some Sundays in July and August.
+We are very pleased to be able to open for worship on alternate Sundays.

-If you do choose attend church, please wear a mask or other face covering.
+If you do choose attend church, please wear a mask or other face covering over your mouth and nose for the whole duration of the service.
 We recognise that there are differing opinions on the medical efficacy of masks, but most experts agree that wearing them offers a modest protection to others.
 It also reminds us all that we need to keep to the other safety measures that we may not be used to in church.

 Other information to bear in mind:

 - We will of course have to keep to social distancing, and we will keep to 2m distance since that's deemed to be safer than the new 1m+ that is being used in restaurants etc;

 - those leading the service and supervising access to the church will be wearing PPE;

 - we will invite you to come in through the car park door only, one at a time, so please wait outside in a socially distanced queue until you are invited to come in, and allow time for that processing to take place;